2022-12-02

 • nested

-• easier to access because sub arrays can be iterated with a simple incremented index, without having to incorporate the sub array size in the indexing calculation
+• easier to access because sub-arrays can be iterated with a single incremented index, and without having to incorporate the sub-array size in the indexing calculation

 • easier to use with generic array operations, for example sorting